wasiahmad/PLBART/scripts/code_to_code/method_completion/mbpp/README.md

 We can perform evaluation on MBPP by running:

 ```
-# evaluate plbart_base on human-eval using GPU-0
+# evaluate plbart_base on MBPP using sampling
-bash evaluate.sh 0 human-eval base
+bash evaluate.sh 0 mbpp sampling base
 ```

-**Note that**, PLBART is trained to auto-complete function, therefore PLBART is not expected to perform well on MBPP since the dataset consists of complete python programs.
+**[Note]** MBPP dataset consists of complete python programs.
+Therefore, we did not evaluate PLBART on MBPP as we only trained PLBART to auto-complete functions.